leonxi/mitemp_bt2/README.md

 This is a custom component for home assistant to use bluetooth adapter directly integrate the Xiaomi Mijia BLE Temperature Hygrometer (LYWSDCGQ/01ZM) and Mijia BLE Temperature Hygrometer 2 (LYWSD03MMC).

+Auto discovery supported without any configuration from v0.2.0-dev release.

 No Bluetooth Gateway required.

 | LYWSD03MMC | LYWSDCGQ/01ZM |